jtheisen/moldinium/readme.md

 implemented, eg. to fire when `Progress` is set to a new value.

-For Blazor consumption, those can have a different notification mechanism implemented that allows Blazor components be written like this:
+For Blazor consumption, those can have a different notification mechanism implemented that allows Blazor components to be written like this:

 ```c#
 @inherits LocalComponentBase